-The proposed class action will be brought on behalf of members of the MLC Super Fund whose accounts have been impacted by the payment of the Conflicted Charges from 1 July 2016.
-Members that are eligible to participate and claim compensation are:
+The class action is brought on behalf of members of the MLC Super Fund whose accounts have been impacted by the payment of the Conflicted Charges from 1 July 2016.
+The group members in this action are those persons who:

 Background to Claim